Andrew Wyeth would have celebrated his 100th birthday this year. This Centennial has prompted some long-overdue reassessment of his artistic legacy.

 I had bought wholeheartedly into my art training, and when invited out to the Wyeth’s, I was honored but skeptical.
 Obviously, I knew more about art than this regionalist who had made it no further in his education than first grade, but circumstances dictated that I needed to take the job, so I began to help Mrs. Wyeth make a film about her husband.

-Over the next four years I spent every day with the Wyeth’s — from 9am til sunset.
+Over the next four years, I spent every day with the Wyeth’s — from 9 am till sunset.
 We became fast friends.
 Not only did I have a secure paying job, but the Wyeth’s loved my work and were very supportive, buying paintings and encouraging me in my endeavors every step of the way.
 This praise and encouragement certainly was a salve that washed away the sting of an art critic.
 During these years I began to de-program myself from my art school training.
 Slowly, the scales were scraped from my eyes and I saw clearly what I’d once known, that the best paintings of Andrew Wyeth were indeed masterpieces, and each piece was a unique representation of his experience.
 He painted his own backyard, literally, in Maine and in Pennsylvania.
 He didn’t care if it was “abstract” or “realistic,” he didn’t make such useless distinctions.
 He didn’t come up with an idea and illustrate it.
 He would walk out of his house each morning and with eyes wide open he would experience the world, like a zen master, he would just look and be.

 When he saw something that excited him he would reach for pencil and paper and do a quick sketch.
 If it continued to interest him he would do a more finished drawing.
 If his interest was not yet quenched he would grab his watercolors and add color.
-And if he had not thoroughly investigated what was before him, if his curiosity of his subject still wasn’t sated, he would get a panel and start a more detailed tempera painting.
+And if he had not thoroughly investigated what was before him, if the curiosity of his subject still wasn’t sated, he would get a panel and start a more detailed tempera painting.
 It wasn’t about “making Art,” he was just painting his life, recording his world.

 Helga, Andy, Betsy in Barlett’s “Painter’s Crossing” (1996)